Artyom17/layers/README.md

 * Introduce a way to determine which layers are supported and what is the maximum amount of the layers supported.
 > **TODO** expose capabitilities of layers, in XRSession?

+* Layers are drawn in the same order as they are specified in via `XRSession/updateRenderState`, with the 0th layer drawn first.
+Layers are drawn with a "painter’s algorithm," with each successive layer potentially overwriting the destination layers whether or not the new layers are virtually closer to the viewer.

 ### Proposed types of layers
 Not all layers are going to be supported by all hardware/browsers.
 We would need to figure out the bare minimum of layer types to be supported.
 I have the following ones in mind: the transparent or opaque quadrilateral, cubemap, cylindrical and equirect layers.